Tilto66/Hanged/README.md

 # Hanged
-It's a game of hanged
+It's a game of hanged created in python with ❤️